Anew Revolution: iMerica (2010–2012)

-New Music (2012 - 2014)
+New music (2012–2014)

-In May 2012 Anew Revolution started a Kickstarter campaign to finance a new studio album, videos, artworks and other costs without having to rely on record labels.
+In May 2012, Anew Revolution started a Kickstarter campaign to finance a new studio album, videos, artworks and other costs without having to rely on record labels.
 Surpassing their initial goal of $3,000 they raised a total amount of $5,352.

-In July 2012 rewards were sent to Kickstarter backers including the new acoustic E.P.
-"Unplugged", several unreleased tracks and autographed merchandise.
+In July 2012, rewards were sent to Kickstarter backers including the new acoustic EP Unplugged, several unreleased tracks and autographed merchandise.
 The unreleased songs included "Blister & Burn", "Creep", "Bite My Tongue" as well as "Dead and Crazy".

-On November 10, 2013 ANR announced to release their new album in 2014.

-On August 4, 2014 the band reported to have finished work on new songs.
-4 songs were distributed digitally by e-mail to Kickstarter backers only.
+On November 10, 2013, ANR announced to release their new album in 2014.
+On August 4, 2014, the band reported to have finished work on new songs.
+Four songs were distributed digitally by email to Kickstarter backers only.